 ** [most of the time you are immersed with your body, for example, you are not aware of you elbows unless I ask you to feel them now]

-Continue to a post about attention styles evolution.
+Continue to a post about true freedom.

 Flexible attention is an ability to alternate between narrow attention (focused) and diffused attention (broad) or to apply both at the same time.